 Who knows how these things work?
 He had been cremated.
 It makes it harder to consider, but there is the photo evidence -- quite specific, that.
-You might think: Photoshop.
+You might think: photoshop.
 I remind you, it was an AP photo in the New York Times, dated January 7, 2014.
 The paper of record would have no reason to deceive.
 To what end?
 We, his family, weren’t expecting him.
 At all.
-We hadn’t known the AP photographer.
+We didn’t know the AP photographer.
 Who could have predicted the polar vortex and its impact on Chicago?
 As the photo tag says, ‘weary passengers arrived at Union Station by bus, after their train had gotten stuck in a snow drift, while on their way from LA to Chicago.’
 The photographer followed the breaking news, and in doing the job of a photographer, caught and froze a newsworthy moment in time.
 This elderly, well-dressed man, weary from travel, lifting a suitcase over a snow drift, got caught at a certain angle, in a certain light, on a certain day, in precisely this city -- and we, who knew him best, would add, for the sake of clarity -- that all of this occurred post death for him, for there was no doubt that the image rendered was the one particular soul whom we had always known.
 As if further proof would be needed, the argument could be made that if it were all just a mere story, a concoction, a figment, a wish, why would the returning soul manifest himself once again quite as old as he was when he departed?
 If I were writing the story, I would have made the coming back in the person of a young man.
 To come back old, for another short run, would accomplish what, exactly?
 Yet here he was, right before our eyes, surprising us in a way that nothing else could.
 We have proof, in the form of a proof.
 Argue that away.

 Perhaps, a doppelganger?
 Yes.
-The world has more than seven billion people; it is within the realm of possibility to find a non-blood twin amongst them.
+The world has more than seven and a half billion souls; it is within the realm of possibility to find a non-blood twin amongst them.
 Faces have only so many variations.
 So, true, doppelgangers exist.
 Do they exist for everyone?
 Do our ghosted twins beckon us to strange cities – their cities -- with the sudden urge to travel; to see the world; to see something new, a bit of business that must be attended, all done in the background of the brain without specific consent?
 Back to the photo.
 It’s one thing to look like someone, but down to the stance; the style of dress; the anxious, yet determined, look in the eye?
 Even down to that?
 With a doppelganger there is always a tell.
 Something a bit off.
 The reassurance, for the observers, that all is still right with the world.
 Carry on.